DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation: Proposed Method

 \subsection{Framework Overview}

-We introduce \textbf{RODASS}, a robust online domain adaptive semantic segmentation framework designed, to tackle the challenges of online domain adaptation while maintaining competitive real-time performance.
-As shown in Fig.~\ref{fig:framework}, RODASS aims to detect and adapt domain shifts in real-time through the Dynamic Hyper-parameter (DH) controller, while simultaneously mitigating the ambiguity of visual similar class by Dynamic Ambiguous Patch Mask (DAP Mask) and reducing the uncertainty and noisy label during training by Dynamic Source Class Mix (DSC Mix).
+We introduce \textbf{DAWA}, a reliable and real-time framework tailored for TTDA semantic segmentation.
+As shown in Fig.~\ref{fig:framework}, DAWA detects and adapts domain shifts in real-time through the Dynamic Hyper-parameter (DH) controller, while simultaneously mitigating the ambiguity of visually similar classes by Dynamic Ambiguous Patch Mask (DAP Mask) and reducing the uncertainty and noisy label during training by Dynamic Ambiguous Class Mix (DAC Mix).

-Specifically, RODASS consists of a teacher network $\phi_\text{tch}$, a student network $\phi_\text{stu}$, and a static teacher encoder $f_\text{static}$ paired with a lightweight decoder $g_\text{light}$.
+Specifically, DAWA consists of a teacher network $\phi_\text{tch}$, a student network $\phi_\text{stu}$, and a static teacher encoder $f_\text{static}$ paired with a lightweight decoder $g_\text{light}$.
 The network's backbone $f$ is a modular encoder \cite{colomer2023hamlet} incorporating four distinct modules: $f = m_4 \circ m_3 \circ m_2 \circ m_1$.
-During deployment, the model continuously processes data from multiple external domains.
 To handle unforeseen domain shifts, we employ a DH Controller that dynamically adjusts relevant hyper-parameters in response to detected changes and optimizes training efficiency.
 To improve the model's ability to handle ambiguous classes, we propose a DAP Mask strategy, which utilizes High-Frequency Energy Analysis (HFEA) to identify and emphasize ambiguous regions within scenes.
-Furthermore, DSC Mix is introduced to integrate a class-level source buffer through offline class sampling on the source data into the target scene to mitigate high uncertainty and noisy labels during online adaptation, while reducing training costs and speeding up the adaptation process.
+Furthermore, DAC Mix is introduced to integrate a meta-ambiguous class buffer through the knowledge of the vision language model on the source data into the target scene to mitigate high uncertainty and noisy labels during online adaptation while reducing training costs and speeding up the adaptation process.
 Finally, we leverage a masked loss $\mathcal{L}_\text{mask}$ to promote prediction consistency and a mixed loss $\mathcal{L}_\text{mix}$ to enhance training robustness, effectively handling continuous domain changes under adverse conditions.